 Through this new project, Kapwani Kiwanga extends her previous research concerning the continuity between spiritual belief and politics that she has dealt with in previous artworks such as Maji Maji (2014).
 In the series «Nations», Kiwanga develops this reflection around Haitian vodou, especially its syncretic nature which the artist translates formally with three sculptural works made up of set of bead and sequin fabric flags.

 In this series, the flag has a double meaning.
 On one hand it refers to nation states which use the flag as an emblem.
 On second hand, flags also hold a specific place in the voodoo cultural system.
 Hence, the combination of these two meanings allows the artists to stress the crucial role of voodoo in the creation of the Haitian republic.
 It is indeed with the voodoo rites of the Bois-Caïman ceremony in August 1791 that the Haïtan revolution started and led to the establishment of the first black republic in the world.
 Besides, Kiwanga continues to explore the relationship between states and the emancipation of dominated people in the process of political independance.

 For the «Nations» project, Kiwanga used and transformed fragments of images from European paintings created between 1840 and 1976 and illustrating the Haitian revolution.
 She, then, comisioned to Haitian craftspeople to reinterpret them by using traditional sewing technique.

-«Nations» could be realised with the precious collaboration of the Haitian craftwomen team of Jean-Basptiste Jean Joseph and Franc?oise Hazel, who used ancestral beadworks technics to make some parts of the embroidered fabrics.
+«Nations» could be realised with the help of Françoise Hazel and the precious collaboration of the Haitian craftpeople team of Jean-Basptiste Jean Joseph, who used beadworks technics to make some parts of the embroidered fabrics.